EncryptedCharles404/CyberLogin-Defender/README.md

 # CyberLogin Defender
 CyberLogin Defender is a **Python-based cybersecurity demo game** that demonstrates basic login security and data analysis techniques.

 **Note:** This project is archived and no longer actively maintained.
-You can still download and explore the game [here]
+You can still download and explore the game.

 ## Features
 - Login system simulation